 Overclocking

 These results are based on the reference design and Founders Edition.
-If you have an AIB card, your mileage may vary.
+If you have an AIB card, your specific performance may differ.

 Price

 The MSRP of the RX 6700 XT is $479, while the RTX 3070 is priced at $500.
-Twenty-one dollars’ difference is not a lot of money, so it is up to you to decide whether those few frames more on the RTX 3070 are worth the slight extra cost.
+Twenty-one dollars’ difference is not a significant amount of money, so it is up to you to decide whether those few frames more on the RTX 3070 are worth the slight extra cost.

-You should also consider the RTX 3070’s ability to utilize DLSS and its handling of ray-traced graphics.
+You should also consider the RTX 3070’s ability to utilize DLSS and its management of ray-traced visuals.

 Which One Should You Get?

-Even after reading all this information, figuring out which GPU you should choose will be difficult.
-Both cards are almost identical in terms of performance, with the RTX 3070 taking just a slight lead.
+Even after reading all this information, figuring out which GPU you should select will be demanding.
+Both cards are almost identical in terms of performance, with the RTX 3070 taking just a slight edge.

 You won’t go wrong with either of these two choices.
 However, considering current GPU prices, you should go for whatever you can find closest to MSRP.
 If you find an RX 6700 XT that is considerably cheaper than the RTX 3070, you should go down the AMD path and vice versa.